OAWest/western.oa-bsa.org/_posts/2014-12-28-212-2015-western-region-chief.markdown

 joomla_url: 2015-western-region-chief
 date: 2014-12-28 16:52:45.000000000 -07:00
 ---

-<p>Nathan Lee, Section Chief from Section W-1N, has been elected as our 2015 Western Region Chief!
-Nathan will lead the Region at NOAC and help lead the development of the centennial NOAC!</p>
+Nathan Lee, Section Chief from Section W-1N, has been elected as our 2015 Western Region Chief!<!--more--> Nathan will lead the Region at NOAC and help lead the development of the centennial NOAC!